-Sampling one of the world’s great cuisines on a one-week whirlwind tour of Hiroshima, Tokyo and Kyoto
+Sampling one of the world’s great cuisines – okonomiyaki – on a one-week whirlwind tour of Hiroshima, Tokyo and Kyoto

-Our group’s weeklong trip to Tokyo, Kyoto and Hiroshima was filled with visits to temples, shrines, gardens and other traditional sights, but each day brought culinary adventures as well.
-I was surprised we were able to sample so many different dishes and experience so many cooking techniques in such a short amount of time.
+Our group’s weeklong trip to Hiroshima, Tokyo and Kyoto was filled with visits to temples, shrines, gardens and other traditional sights.
+But each day brought culinary adventures as well.
+I was surprised we were able to sample so many dishes and experience multiple cooking techniques in such a short amount of time.
 It wasn’t all rice bowls and sushi.
 We had everything from ramen noodles to Kobe beef to dozens of foods I’d never heard of—like okonomiyaki.

 This popular dish, known as Hiroshima’s soul food, is served in some 2,000 restaurants in and around the city of a million-plus.
 Okonomiyaki first appeared after World War II as a cheap, filling food to satisfy the hunger of workers.
 (Hiroshima, of course, was the victim of the atom bomb in 1945, and the museum and monuments in Peace Memorial Park were the chief stops on our itinerary.)

 So what is okonomiyaki?
 There are many variations, but the standard version features pork, eggs and noodles.
 Made with a thin, crepe-like base layer and piled with ingredients, the humble-looking pancake is cooked on a long, flat griddle.
 Besides sliced pork belly, eggs and soba noodles (made from buckwheat flour), the patty contains dried green seaweed flakes, green onions, bean sprouts and cabbage.
 Some people add toppings such as oysters or squid.